List with the best fino sherry wines for all budgets

 In this section I dedicate it to what I believe is the best fino wine, with the best blend of tradition and quality.

 Temperance, wisdom and style in this Tío Pepe with 10 years age on average.
 Fine very old, with a biological ageing to the limit.
 After a decade of ageing, only a few casks maintain traces of yeast, which continued to magically interact with the wine.
 A single cask was selected among the 150 that make up this historic solera to obtain this wine, the cask number 18.
 It can be called fino-amontillado as the layer of yeast is starting to let oxygen in, affecting the bouquet.

-The Fino Tres Palmas from 2020 was selected in collaboration with Ferran Centelles, exsommelier of El Bulli.
+The Fino Tres Palmas from 2020 in collaboration with Ferran Centelles, exsommelier of El Bulli.
+He selected the barrel to bottle the fino tres Palmas.
 The wine list “Peñin” scored the fino tres palmas with 96 points.

 Fino Tradición (Bodegas Tradición)